flink-extended/ai-flow/docs/content/deployment/deploying_aiflow_server.md

 `$AIFLOW_HOME/logs` or `$HOME/aiflow/logs` directory.
 The pid of the background process is stored at `$AIFLOW_HOME` or `$HOME/aiflow/logs` directory.

-The AIFlow web server listen on port 8000 by default.
-If you didn't change the port in the configuration you can visit http://127.0.0.1:8000 to see the AIFlow web server UI.
+The AIFlow web server listens on port 8000 by default.
+If you use the port of the default configuration you can visit http://127.0.0.1:8000 to see the AIFlow web server UI.

 (configuration)=